garbled1/gnhast-ESP-library/README.md

-# gnhast-android-library
+# gnhast-ESP-library
-A basic collector library for android
+A basic collector library for ESP8266

 ## Notes on this library